Lagrangian mechanics: D'Alembert's principle

 Constraint force C and virtual displacement δr for a particle of mass m confined to a curve.
 The resultant non-constraint force is N.

 A fundamental result in analytical mechanics is D'Alembert's principle, introduced in 1708 by Jacques Bernoulli to understand static equilibrium, and developed by D'Alembert in 1743 to solve dynamical problems.
-The principle asserts for N particles the virtual work, i.e. the work along a virtual displacement, δr_{k}, is zero:
+The principle asserts for N particles the virtual work, i.e. the work along a virtual displacement, $\delta \mathbf{r}_k$, is zero: